 Be Careful When Using Ivacy's 7-Day Trial - Keep in mind that once your trial ends, Ivacy will charge you the price of its annual subscription.
 To avoid getting charged, you need to cancel your subscription before the trial ends.

 At the moment, ExpressVPN and NordVPN are the most popular VPNs on the global market.
-Therefore, let's compare Ivacy to those two VPNs and see what you'll get from each of those.
+So, let's compare Ivacy to those two VPNs and see what you'll get from each.

 |Number of Servers||5,7000+||3,000+||5,600+|

 |Number of Countries||65+||90+||60+|

 |Prime Video Support||YES||YES||YES|